Here's a clip from a local TV news outlet in Florida,

 - And if you ever get lost on the site, the wonderful Google Site Search Tool is readily accessible on every page now.

-It's been a devil of a year so far!
+It's been a devil of a year for all of us.
 But you're continuing interest and loyalty have made it all worth it.

 Other Quick Notes